#012

 And luckily for us too.

-Are you standing somewhere and considering how much gas to give your dreams, then I can only recommend ending the day with this fantastic speech.
+If you're at a point where you're wondering how much gas to put into your dreams, I highly recommend ending your day with this amazing speech.

-A few episodes ago we visited Brett's biks, Designjoy, that one man makes on the heavy side of $1.2m a year.
+A few episodes ago, we visited Brett's shop, Designjoy, which one man makes on the heavy side of $1.2m a year.

-Designjoy is run on a subscription-based model, and if you are flirting with a similar setup, there are a few tips to pick up in the thread here.
+Designjoy is run on a subscription-based model, and if you're flirting with a similar setup, there are a few tips in this thread.